 Artwork Requirements

 Artwork must be two-dimensional.
 Each framed artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep.
-If your artwork is selected as the winning piece, it must arrive in Washington, D.C. framed.
-Even when framed, it must still measure no larger than the above maximum dimensions.
-No framed piece should weigh more than 15 pounds.
+If your artwork is selected as the winning entry, it must be framed before being sent to Washington, D.C. and must still conform to these size limits.
+Additionally, no framed artwork may exceed 15 pounds in weight.

 Accepted mediums for the two-dimensional artwork are as follows: